 Microsoft Exchange email and Outlook

 Perhaps the most obvious tool for business collaboration is email.
-Free email solutions like Gmail and Hotmail might work fine, to begin with, but the coordination tools included with email solutions like Microsoft Hosted Exchange make it really worthwhile for increasing collaboration and productivity.
-Hosted Exchange integrates perfectly with Microsoft Outlook and it's easy to set up each employee with their own email account.
+Free email solutions like Gmail and Hotmail might work well initially, but the coordination tools included with email solutions like Microsoft Exchange make it really worthwhile for increasing collaboration efficiency and productivity.
+Exchange integrates perfectly with Microsoft Outlook and it's easy to set up each employee with their own email account.
 From there, you can make use of shared contacts, calendars and tasks to coordinate meetings, actions and responsibilities.

 Skype for Business

 Skype for Business is a great tool for internal communication.
 If you need a quick answer to a question from a co-worker, it's much easier to send an instant message than an email.
-Skype also has status alerts, which allows you to see which colleagues are 'available', 'busy', 'away', 'off work' etc. This helps with coordination and communication and is vital for effective business collaboration.
+Skype also has status alerts, which allow you to see which colleagues are 'available', 'busy', 'away', 'off work', etc. This helps with coordination and communication and is vital for effective business collaboration.

 Skype also comes with conferencing tools such as audio and video chat as well as screen sharing functionality.
-If you've organised a face-to-face meeting, it's easy to dial-in other employees over Skype audio or video chat.
+If you've organised a face-to-face meeting, it's easy to have other attendees dial in over Skype audio or video chat.
 This is an ideal function for a non-collocated collaboration environment, as it ensures that everybody on the team stays informed, even if they can't make the meeting in person.

 Microsoft Office – online and offline

-All of these tools are included in the Office 365 Business Premium package from Fasthosts.
-Visit the Fasthosts website for more information on a complete email and office package that maximises your business collaboration potential,
+All of these tools are included in the Office 365 package from Fasthosts.
+Visit the Fasthosts website for more information on a complete email and office package that maximises your business collaboration potential.